 Ventricular fibrillation happens without warning.
 When it occurs, symptoms may include:

 Ventricular fibrillation is suspected when a person collapses suddenly and has no detectable pulse or heartbeat.
-The diagnosis is confirmed by electrocardiography (ECG).
-ECG records the heart’s activity by measuring electrical currents through the heart muscle.
+The diagnosis is confirmed by electrocardiography (EKG).
+An EKG records the heart’s activity by measuring electrical currents through the heart muscle.